Virginia Healthcare Fraud

 Discuss Your Federal Healthcare Fraud Investigation in Confidence

-If your Virginia healthcare business or practice is being targeted in a federal healthcare fraud investigation, we strongly encourage you to contact us for a confidential case assessment.
-To speak with a member of our federal defense team for free, call our Virginia healthcare fraud defense lawyers 888-680-1745 or inquire online now.
+If your Virginia healthcare business or practice is being targeted in a federal healthcare fraud investigation, we strongly encourage you to contact our federal defense team for a confidential case assessment.
+To speak with a Virginia healthcare fraud lawyer for free, call 888-680-1745 or inquire online now.

 All website terms, conditions, and disclaimers apply to this information and are hereby fully incorporated.
 Specifically, this information has been prepared (1) for informational purposes only and does not constitute legal advice; (2) This information may constitute attorney advertising in some jurisdictions; (3) Merely reading this information does not create an attorney-client relationship; (4) Attorneys of Oberheiden, P.C., are not licensed in all states but are only licensed to practice in the states mentioned in their respective biographies.
 Nothing contained in here is meant to constitute the unauthorized practice of law or a suggestion of physical presence in the state; (5) Prior results do not guarantee similar outcomes in the future.